Our Alcoholism & Genetics Study

 With data from more than 140,000 individuals, including aggregated data from 20,000 23andMe customers who consented to participate in research, this study was large enough to detect more than a dozen genetic variants associated with the alcohol use disorder.

-“By studying different subsets,” the researcher said.
+“By studying different subsets,” according to the researchers.
 “We identify genetic factors that may be specific to problem drinking.”

 The researchers believe that even larger studies may help to differentiate the genetics behind alcohol addiction.